freyakavanagh/CICD-Pipelines-Notes/CI-and-cd-and-jenkins-research/README.md

 - CI stands for Continuous Integration.
 - It is a software development practice where code changes are automatically built, tested, and integrated into a shared repository frequently.
-- Developers merge/commit code to the master branch multiple times a day, fully automated build and test process which gives feedback within few minutes, by doing so, you avoid the integration hell that usually happens when people wait for release day to merge their changes into the release branch.
+- Developers merge/commit code to the master branch multiple times a day, fully automated build and test process which gives feedback within few minutes, by doing so, you avoid the many integration issues that usually happen when people wait for release day to merge their changes into the release branch.
 -  The main goal is to detect and address integration issues early in the development process.